luc-j-bourhis/blog-obsolete/content/en/fast-matrix-multiplication/index.md

 ![Matrix multiplication blocking (2)](/en/fast-matrix-multiplication/AB-blocking-2.png)

 Again the bottommost block has likely a dimension smaller than $m_c$.
 The general block-panel product $A_{ip} B_p$ is called GEBP by Goto et al. All the floating point operations are performed in GEBP.
 This is therefore the only place to optimise to the fullest.
-It is especially essential to choose dimensions $k_c$ and $m_c$ as large as possible to amortise the memory operations but not so large that those blocks and panels would trash the L1/L2 caches and the TLB.
+It is especially essential to choose dimensions $k_c$ and $m_c$ as large as possible to amortise the memory operations but not so large that those blocks and panels would trash the L1/L2 caches and the TLB (c.f.
+Appendices).
 Specifically, Goto and van de Geijn advocates that the following properties should hold:

 1. TODO